skypointcloud/cdp/docs/docs/security.md

 6. Multi-Tenant: *Yes* if the user is currently given access to more than one tenant and *No* if the user is currently given access to only one tenant.
 7. Action: This is an option when you want to quickly delete, unlink or block a user.
 To perform any of the three actions, click on the 3 dot icon and select the action you want to perform.

-## Tabular Repersentaion of details of all Invited Users and their Acceptance Status
+## Tabular Repersentaion of All Invited Users and their Acceptance Status
 When a user is invited on this platform with certain roles assigned to him/her, a track record gets feed on into this table with certarin attributes for every user details.
 Some of the details are:
 1. Email: Email address of the user who got invited.
 2. Role: The designated role assigned to the user.